tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 alters consumption patterns unless consumers also receive concrete instructions or tailored feedback.

-Similarly, Tonke (2024) rreported that sending households brief but precise text messages outlining how to reduce water use (e.g., limiting irrigation times, adjusting washing machine settings) yielded meaningful decreases in consumption, underscoring the importance of procedural
+Similarly, Tonke (2024) reported that sending households brief but precise text messages outlining how to reduce water use (e.g., limiting irrigation times, adjusting washing machine settings) yielded meaningful decreases in consumption, underscoring the importance of procedural